MatthewHiggins2017/BIO726P/docs/practicals/pt-4-map-call.md

       The output `calls.vcf` is a file in the *VCF* ([Variant Call Format](http://samtools.github.io/hts-specs/VCFv4.3.pdf)) format, which contains the position, nature and quality of the called variants.

 !!!
 Question

+    === "Question"

         * Why we are using the `--variants-only` option in `bcftools call`?

-      * Is it ever useful to leave it out?
+    === "Answer"
+        * To output variant sites only in the VCF file.
+So position in the reference genome where no variants were found will be excluded.

 !!!
 Task